learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 ## Problem Statement

-It's a truth of the high-tech world: technologies will always be vaster than our experience.
+It's a truth of the high-tech world: technologies will always be growing faster than our skill with them.
 How can a developer stay up-to-date?
-Developers need to be able to reference state-of-the-art documentation in a just-in-time fashion.
+Developers need to be able to reference the latest documentation in a just-in-time fashion.

-That is, when you have a question, you should consult the best source, take what you need, and integrate it.
+When you have a question, you should consult the best source, take what you need, and use it.
 The purpose of this README is to help you get oriented with the primary source of HTML documentation, the [Mozilla Developer Network (MDN)][MDN].